n70l/DataPlus/README.md

-# This is tasks I worked on it in DataPlus company
+# This are the tasks I worked on it in DataPlus company